-Screen Objective This screen allows the user to configure the Type-5 / Type-7 address rang whether for the configured range, Type-5 / Type-7 LSA will be aggregated Navigation Layer 3 Management > OSPF > AS Ext Aggregation
+Screen Objective This screen allows the user to configure the Type-5 / Type-7 address ranges specifying whether for the configured range, Type-5 / Type-7 LSA will be aggregated or not.
+Navigation Layer 3 Management > OSPF > AS Ext Aggregation

-Fields ds • Context Name-default interfaces define specific OSPF net the IP address of the network that enables the OSPF routing for d and removing the area ID of that interface.
-When a more work range is removed, interfaces belonging to that network ined and remain active if and only if a less specific network range Mask-enter the Subnet Mask for the given destination IPv4 Subnet Mask for the given destination IPv4 address Area ID-enter the identifier of the area about which routes are t rized.
-It can be specified as either a decimal value or as an IP addr Aggregation Effect /Advertise-select whether Type-5/Type-7 will or not.
-The default option is advertise.
-The list contains: advertise-generates aggregated Type-5 if the associated Area ID is 0.0 generates aggregated Type-7 in the corresponding NSSA area if Area II other than 0.0.0.0 the associat rtise-generates aggregated Type-7 in all attached NSSA areas if red Area ID is 0.0.0.0.
+Fields • Context Name-default default interfaces define specific OSPF net the IP address of the network that enables the OSPF routing for d and removing the area ID of that interface.
+When a more work range is removed, interfaces belonging to that network ined and remain active if and only if a less specific network range Mask-enter the Subnet Mask for the given destination IPv4 address ne identifier of the area about which routes are to be summa- pecified as either a decimal value or as an IP address. ct /Advertise-select whether Type-5/Type-7 will be aggregated all option is advertise.
+The list contains: generates aggregated Type-5 if the associated Area ID is 0.0.0.0; ggregated Type-7 in the corresponding NSSA area if Area ID is 0.0.0.0 the associat rtise-generates aggregated Type-7 in all attached NSSA areas if red Area ID is 0.0.0.0.
 Does not generate aggregated Type-7 in the ing NSSA area if the Area ID is other than 0.0.0.0 ates aggreg enerates aggregated Type-5 for the specified range and generated Type-7 in all attached NSSA areas only if the associated Area.
-This allowAll option is not valid for Area ID other than 0.0.0.0. denyAll-does not generate Type-5 or Type-7 for the specified option is not valid for Area ID other than 0.0.0.0 Fields (cont) option is enabled - enabled-s Translation-select the P Bit setting in the generated Type-7 LSA.
-The default option is enabled.
-The list contains: - enabled-sets P Bit in the generated Type-7 LSA. - disabled-clears the P Bit in the generated Type-7 LSA.
-Buttons Add-adds and saves new configuration.
-Reset-resets to default value for respective fields and discards all user input. • Apply-modifies attributes for the selected entry and saves the changes Delete -delete the selected entry.
+This allowAll option is not valid for Area ID other than 0.0.0.0. • oes not generate Type-5 or Type-7 for the specified range.
+This it valid for Area ID other than 0.0.0.0 Fields (cont) option is enabled - enabled-s ect the P Bit setting in the generated Type-7 LSA .
+The default .
+The list contains: ets P Bit in the generated Type-7 LSA . lears the P Bit in the generated Type-7 LSA .
+Buttons • Add-adds and s aves new configuration. default value for respective fields and discards all user input. • Apply-modifies attributes for the selected entry and saves the changes Delete -delete ti ne selected entry.